petercrona/arduino_ozone_ze25-o3/analysis/README.md

 Berlin Air Quality Station MC174 (https://luftdaten.berlin.de/station/mc174).

 Furthermore, a simple linear model is fitted using linear regression.
-This model can be used to given the voltage (represented by a integer between 0 and 1023) predict the outdoor NO2 concentration.
+This model can be used to given the voltage (represented by an integer between 0 and 1023) predict the outdoor NO2 concentration.

 This can be useful, as it can be combined with outdoor ratios